sindresorhus/file-type/readme.md

 An iterable of detectors can be provided via the `fileTypeOptions` argument for the `FileTypeParser` constructor.

+Detectors can be added via the constructor options, or by adding it directly to `FileTypeParser.detectors`.

-The detectors are called before the default detections in the provided order.
+The detectors provided via the constructor options, are called before the default detectors are called.

 Custom detectors can be used to add new `FileTypeResults` or to modify return behaviour of existing `FileTypeResult` detections.